jmrphy/media_civil_war/media_civil_war.md

-relationship between mass media and civil war which accounts for previous qualitative findings of mass media fomenting civil war onset but also recent quantitative evidence that mass media decrease the probability of civil war onset [@Camber:2013ul].
+relationship between mass media and civil war which accounts for previous qualitative findings of mass media fomenting civil war onset but also recent quantitative evidence that mass media decrease the probability of civil war onset.
 Paradoxically, it is precisely because dense mass media systems strengthen the state that the first appearance and early spread of mass media within a country should *encourage* insurgencies.
-When mass media spreads enough within a country to constitute a mass communications system, this triggers communicative economies of scale which so increase the payoffs of controlling the state that it incentivizes violent insurgency before the *ex ante* holders of state power become normatively locked-in and effectively impossible to challenge.[^1] A key point of my account, however, is that the economies of scale peculiar to information production within a mass communications system represent a qualitative change which occurs only when the spread of mass media crosses a certain threshold.
+When mass media spreads enough within a country to constitute a mass communications system, this triggers communicative economies of scale which so increase the payoffs of controlling the state that it incentivizes violent insurgency before the *ex ante* holders of state power become normatively locked-in and effectively impossible to challenge.[^3] A key point of my account, however, is that the economies of scale peculiar to information production within a mass communications system represent a qualitative change which occurs only when the spread of mass media crosses a certain threshold.
 This is why there is an inflection point at which the effect of mass media should change from positive to negative at a certain point in its range.
 The counter-intuitive implication is that the very pacifying effect of a mass communications system charges the early spread of mass media with a bellicose effect until the threshold of mass communications is crossed.

 To compare the non-linear, war-before-peace theory to the linear, general pacification theory, I generate causal leverage by deducing